Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/functions-php.md

 # Functions.php Customizations

-This document covers the custom code implemented in your theme's `functions.php` file that provides advanced functionality for the KCN Seniors website, including event protection, volunteer task management, and emergency access systems.
+This document covers the custom code implemented in your theme's `functions.php` file that provides advanced functionality for the website, including event protection, volunteer task management, and emergency access systems.

 ## Overview of Custom Functions